zoffixznet/perl6.party/post/Perl-6-Core-Hacking-NQP-QAST-Grammars-Or-Building-Your-Own-Damn-Compiler.md

 Perl 6 is large and scary, so today, instead of looking at its guts, we'll make some of our own, using the same building blocks Rakudo uses.
 Let's build our own compiler for a language we invent!
-A damm compiler for a gooddamm language... literally.
+A damn compiler for a gooddamm language... literally.

 ## The Goal